Agnes Howard, Duchess of Norfolk: Marriage

 Agnes Tilney, born around 1477, was the daughter of Hugh Tilney of Skirbeck and Boston, Lincolnshire, by Eleanor, daughter of Walter Tailboys and Alice Stafford Cheyney.
 Her brother, Sir Philip Tilney of Shelley (d.1533), was in the service of Thomas Howard, then Earl of Surrey, the husband of Agnes' cousin, Elizabeth Tilney.
 Surrey's first wife died on 4 April 1497, and he and Agnes were married four months later by dispensation dated 17 August 1497.
 Agnes brought Surrey little by way of dowry.

 The marriage coincided with a change in Surrey's fortunes.
 As a supporter of Richard III, for whom he fought at Bosworth in 1485, Surrey was not in high favour during the early years of the reign of Henry VII.
 However, in 1499 he was recalled to court, and in the following year he accompanied the King on a state visit to France.
 In 1501 he was sworn of the Privy Council, and on 16 June of that year was named Lord Treasurer.
-In the same year he was involved in successful diplomatic negotiations with King Ferdinand and Queen Isabella for a marriage between the Spanish Infanta, Catherine of Aragon, and Henry VII's eldest son Arthur, Prince of Wales.
+In the same year he was involved in successful diplomatic negotiations with King Ferdinand and Queen Isabella for a marriage between the Spanish Infanta, Katherine of Aragon, and Henry VII's eldest son Arthur, Prince of Wales.
 When Prince Arthur died on 2 April 1502, Surrey supervised the funeral.

 In 1503 he escorted the King's daughter, Margaret Tudor, to Scotland for her wedding to King James IV.
 Agnes Howard, and her step-daughter Muriel, Lady Gray, clipped the Scottish king's beard on 9 August 1503, and he gave her a length of cloth-of-gold.

 On 21 April 1509 Henry VII died.
 Surrey was an executor of the late King's will, and served as Earl Marshal at the coronation of Henry VIII.
 When a Scottish army invaded after Henry VIII had departed for Calais on 30 June 1513, Surrey crushed the Scottish forces at Flodden on 9 September.
 The victory brought Surrey popular renown and royal rewards.
 On 1 February 1514 he was created Duke of Norfolk, and his son Thomas was made Earl of Surrey.
 Both were granted lands and annuities, and the Howard arms were augmented in honour of Flodden.

 Norfolk's leading position among the nobility was reflected in the Duchess's role at court.
 She was godmother to Princess Mary, and attended the Princess during a visit to France in 1520.
 Katherine of Aragon, the wife of Henry VIII, gave her a pendant shaped like the letter "A" set with diamonds and pearls as a New Year's day gift.

 By the spring of 1522 Norfolk was almost 80 years of age and in failing health.
 He retired to his ducal castle at Framlingham in Suffolk where he died on 21 May 1524.
 His funeral and burial on 22 June at Thetford Priory were said to have been 'spectacular and enormously expensive', befitting the richest and most powerful peer in England.